How to File a Complaint With the Better Business Bureau

 Choose the "file a complaint" option if you're looking for a refund or another resolution so the BBB can mediate on your behalf.
 You can file a review and/or scam report if you don't have a good resolution to your complaint.

 What to Expect After You File a Complaint

 You'll receive an email confirmation after you've successfully filed your complaint with the BBB.
 It should include information on which BBB office is handling your complaint and provide a link to a PDF file of your complaint for your review.
 You might receive direct contact from a Dispute Resolution Specialist, who will work with you until the matter is resolved or until the BBB reaches a dead end.

 Getting Your Money Back

-In some cases, having BBB mediate your complaint can result in a refund, but the BBB isn't a law enforcement agency and isn't able to force companies to fix the dispute.
-There are a few other places you can report a problem that may or may not result in getting your money back.
+Having the BBB mediate your complaint can sometimes result in a refund, but the BBB isn't able to force companies to fix the dispute.
+There are a few other places where you can report a problem that might or might not result in getting your money back.

-In the end, it's always better to do your due diligence and research companies BEFORE doing business with them.
-The Better Business Bureau is a great resource to learn about companies, discover if there are any complaints, as well as whether or not the company works to resolve problems.
+It's always better to do your due diligence and research companies before doing business with them.
+The Better Business Bureau is a great resource to learn about companies, discover if there are any complaints, and to get help resolving problems.

 Better Business Bureau.
 "Mission & Vision."
 Accessed April 14, 2020.

 Better Business Bureau.
 "Accreditation Fee Schedule."
 Accessed April 14, 2020.